The Serviap Global knowledge base is now available! Check it out here.

 Mothers receive a month of paid maternity leave before the birth and three months after.
 Employers once again pay 50% of the salary during this period while the SSA pays the other 50%.
 Private health insurance exists in Costa Rica, so your company will have to budget for health insurance benefits, including Medical Treatment and Obligatory Pension benefits.

-SERVIAP is a leading Employer of Record (EOR) ready to help your business expand operations throughout the world.
-EOR is a model of co-employment, where we assume total responsibility for your talent, allowing you to focus on the strategic activities of your organization.
+Serviap Global is a leading Employer of Record (EOR) ready to help your business expand operations throughout the world.
+EOR is a model of co-employment where we assume total responsibility for your talent, allowing you to focus on the strategic activities of your organization.

 Contact us today to learn more about how you can expand your business with an employer of record in Costa Rica.